jeffrey-a-meunier/fprime-documentation/tutorials/rate-groups/edit-topology.rst

 Edit the ``SpacecraftDeployment/Top/topology.fpp`` file.

-Scroll to the bottom to find the ``connections SpacecraftDeployment`` section, and add a connection from the rate group to the thruster controller.
+Scroll to the bottom to find the ``connections SpacecraftDeployment`` section, and add a connection from the rate group to the ``thrusterController.run`` port.

 .. code-block:: text